siftly-ai/airdot-deployer/README.md

 - **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you can use a YAML file to configure your application's services, network, and volumes.
 This allows you to manage complex multi-container applications with ease.

 - **s2i (Source-To-Image)**: s2i is a toolkit and workflow for building reproducible Docker images from source code.
 It injects source code into a Docker container and assembles a new Docker image for your application.
 This allows Airdot Deployer to handle your code efficiently, packaging it into a Docker container ready for deployment.

+- **seldon-core** This is needed to be setup in your k8s.
+Want to know more about seldon-core and how it can help ? click [here](https://github.com/airdot-io/airdot-Deploy/main/supplement/SELDONCORE.MD).

 If you don't have these installed yet, no worries!
 Follow the steps below to get them set up: